aklim/eventsauce-outbox/README.md

 ### Repository

-By default, the event sauce uses [EventSourcedAggregateRootRepository](https://eventsauce.io/docs/event-sourcing/bootstrap/).
+By default, the EventSauce uses [EventSourcedAggregateRootRepository](https://eventsauce.io/docs/event-sourcing/bootstrap/).
 However, when using the outbox pattern, we do not need to dispatch a message.
 This repository decorates the original repository and ignores dispatch a message